 The classification of the levels of education is based on the International Standard Classification of Education (ISCED 1997).
-ISCED 1997 is an instrument for compiling statistics on education internationally; it distinguishes among six levels of education.
+ISCED 1997 is an instrument for compiling statistics on education internationally and distinguishes among six levels of education.
 ISCED 1997 was recently revised, and the new International Standard Classification of Education (ISCED 2011) was formally adopted in November 2011.
-This new classification will be implemented in Education at a Glance 2015.
+This new classification will be implemented in the data collection in May 2014.